-The main data source for the model is the SOEP, 2001-2017.23 Housing quality is defined im terms of the unit's position in the local distribution of rent/sqm.
-To measure the rent distribution going back to 2001, I employ rich data on rents from the Mikrozensus, a large repeated cross-section of about 400,000 households.24 Assigning units to quality levels based on their position in the rent/sqm distribution has the benefit of avoiding strong assumptions about the valuation of observable and unobservable housing characteristics, yet capturing all relevant housing characteristics including neighborhood quality, except the unit's size.
+The main data source for the model is the SOEP, 2001-2017.
+The sample starts in 2001 because a novel move indicator is available from that year onwards.
+Housing quality is captured by the unit's position in the local distribution of rent/sqm.
+To measure the rent distribution going back to 2001, I employ rich data on rents from the Mikrozensus, a large repeated cross-section of about 400,000 households.

 There are 2,957 households in the sample with full information on all variables.
-Table 8 reports summary statistics and Table O-D1 reports the number of households by number of consecutive years a household was observed.
-The sample captures renter households that moved house at least once between 2001 and 2017 and are hence relatively mobile as compared to the German population as a whole.
+Table 8 reports summary statistics and Table O-C1 reports the number of households by number of consecutive years a household was observed.
+The sample consists of renter households that moved house at least once between 2001 and 2017 and are hence relatively mobile as compared to the German population as a whole.
 Moreover, the terminal choices remove a household from the sample.
 642 households appear in the data for ten or more consecutive years.
 281 renters move into existing units as owner-occupiers and 117 move into new units.
 There are 2429 moves within the local rental market, and 401 moves out of the local market.